HashSlayer/HashSlayer/README.md

 # Hello World, I'm Mekail! 👋

-- 🔭 I’m currently working on IMPs, SGS, and Public Goods Casino with Ninit
+- 🔭 I’m currently working on IMPs, Civikit, and Public Goods Casino with Ninit
 - 🌱 I’m currently learning more about Zk and optimistic roll ups, EVM opcode, react, allo v1, and v2
 - ⚡ Fun fact: over 256 billion dollars are lost or misallocated within the American tax system each year.